SSO single-sign-on Ext for mediawiki

 Hello Michael, I still Need real example-code for HowTo implement this. ;-)

-#10 Updated by Chris topher about 7 years ago
+#10 Updated by Chris topher over 8 years ago

 Some updates regarding the current development:In the last week this already was done: